 Fall Semester Award

-- Demonstrated interested in Molecular and Cell biology, Biochemistry and/or Genetics.
+• Demonstrated interest in Molecular and Cell biology, Genetics, and/or Biochemistry.

 Spring Semester Awards

 Graduating Seniors1.The Ward Medal- to the student with the best overall record in his/her Biology courses.
 Both grades received and number of courses taken will be considered in the selections of recipients.

 2. The Professor William Stratford Prize- to the student demonstrating the greatest proficiency in both course work in Zoology and Zoological Research.
 Names of candidates are presented to the Committee on Student Selections by the Committee on Honors and Independent Studies.

 3. The Professor Martin Sacks/Sylvia F. Rubin Award- to the graduating senior or Masters student demonstrating the greatest proficiency in research in Environmental Science.
 Names of candidates are presented to the Committee on Student Selections by the Committee in Honors and Independent Studies.

 4. The August Anthony Gavasci Award- to a student demonstrating promise in research in the fields of Microbiology, Molecular Biology, or Cell Biology.
 A submitted paper is not required.
 Names of candidates may be presented to the Committee by the Committee on Honors and Independent Studies or by individual members of the department.